ashleydavis/rfsd-web-page-eleventy/src/faq.md

 Yes, you will get new chapters as they are released and the entire ebook when it is finished.

+<strong>NOTE:</strong> All chapters are now released, pending final revision.

 ## How many chapters will there be?

-It's hard to say exactly... but I'm aiming at 9 chapters.
-Although the end result might be 8 chapters or it might be 10.
+There are 9 chapters now released.

 ## How often will new chapters be released?

-New chapters will be released every 1-3 months.
-I'm working on this book in my spare time alongside multiple other projects.

-Sometimes new chapters will come out quickly, othertimes not as quickly.
+All 9 chapters are now released.

 ## When will the book be completed?

-The book will be completed in 2024.
-It's difficult to say exactly, because it depends on the other commitments and obligations I have at any point in time.
+The book should be completed in 2024, all chapters are now released so it just depends on how many revisions are needed.

 ## What formats are supported for the ebook?